tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 You should review `setup_demo.sh` to see what it's doing.

-## Step 2: Bring up initial pipeline skeleton
+## Step 2: Bringing up initial pipeline skeleton

 ### Hello World